-Turf and Lawns
+Turf and lawns

-Amenity, aesthetics and leisure are a vital part of the structure and tempo of our world.
-Heritage Seeds has an unsurpassed range of turf solutions for robust sporting activities, landscaping and pleasure pursuits.
-Many turf options are also crucial to support horticultural activities or to provide a good option for open spaces instead of pavement or bitumen.
+Many turf options are crucial to support horticultural activities or to provide a good option for open spaces instead of pavement or bitumen.
 The backyard is an Australian institution, and there are few better ways to spend casual time than on a nicely grassed home lawn, whether in peaceful solitude or with friends and family.

 Lawn seed is a prime example of "you get what you pay for".
 Cheaper options often contain components which can have lower germination and a poor outcome.
-All Heritage Seeds turf mixes have a minimum of 85% germination rates.
-Select the appropriate Heritage Seeds turf blend for your situation, or get in touch to develop a customised solution.
+All Barenbrug turf mixes have a minimum of 85% germination rates.
+Select the appropriate Barenbrug turf blend for your situation, or get in touch to develop a customised solution.

-Starting a New Lawn
+Starting a new lawn

 Getting a new lawn right is very satisfying.
 It should not be taken on lightly however, and there are some important things to consider and do to help ensure best results.
 Spring and autumn are ideal times to plant lawn seed as there is usually adequate moisture and warm temperatures.
-Avoid very cold and hot dry months particularly if water restrictions are in place as germinating lawn seed must not be allowed to dry out.
+Avoid very cold and hot, dry months particularly if water restrictions are in place as germinating lawn seed must not be allowed to dry out.
 Sow seed at the rate recommended on the container.

-Ten Steps to a Fine Lawn
+Ten steps to a fine lawn

-1. Cultivate and Spray
+1. Cultivate and spray

 Eliminate weeds and cultivate.
-Either cultivate first to a depth of 100-150mm, or spray out the existing cover with a glyphosate based herbicide.
+Either cultivate first to a depth of 100 - 150mm, or spray out the existing cover with a glyphosate based herbicide.
 Remove any lumps, rocks, rubbish and plant material.

-2. Fix Soil Problems
+2. Fix soil problems